BLSQ/iaso/docs/pages/dev/reference/analytics/plausible-setup.en.md

    - Verify Plausible script is loading

 4. **Check network requests**:
-   - Ensure requests to `plausible.io` are not blocked
+   - Ensure requests to `plausible.io` are not blocked (i.e. by your ad blocker)
    - Check for CORS issues

 ### Custom Properties Not Showing